gramacyan/await.js/README.md

 # await.js

 await.js is a lightweight javascript library that enables awaiting object state.
-It is kept dependency-free so it can easily be integrated into existing projects without any overhead or conflict.
+It is dependency-independant so it can easily be integrated into existing projects without any overhead or conflict.

 Although sharing some similarities, await.js does **not** follow the **Promises/A+** specification.
 There is no state process and success/error handling are not provided within the scope of await.js.
 The original intent is that await.js is a simple utility for async boilerplate.